iotaledger/goshimmer/docs/protocol_specification/tangle.md

 1. The Message PoW Hash contains at least the number of leading 0 defined as required by the PoW.
 2. The signature of the issuing node is valid.
 3. It passes [parents age checks](#age-of-parents).

+#### Votes Validation

+1. If more than one like parent is set, they cannot belong to the same conflict set.
+1. The dislike parent must be in the past cone of a strong parent.
+1. If a like parent is specified, at least one dislike parent from the same conflict set must be specified.
+1. For every dislike parent, a like parent must also exist to the supported transaction within the same conflict set, provided that such transaction is not already present in the past cone of any strong parent.
+1. For each referenced conflict set, from all parents types, for each referenced conflict set, must result in only a single transaction support.
+1. Within the same conflict set:
+   1. 1 dislike parent, no weak parents.
+   1. multiple strong parents, no weak parents.

+2. Only one like or weak parent can be within the same conflict set.
+3. If a dislike parent is specified, at most one like parent must exist within the same conflict set.

 ## Payloads